 CDP is a non-profit organization that supports institutional investors and major purchasers around the world that are highly concerned about the environment, calling on corporations and governments to promote initiatives and disclose information on climate change, water resource protection, forest conservation and other environmental issues.
-In 2022, more than 680 institutional investors with more than \$130 trillion in assets and 280 major purchasers with \$6.4 trillion in procurement spending requested data on environmental impacts, risks, and opportunities through the CDP platform, with a record number of approximately 18,700 companies responding.
+In 2023, more than 740 signatory financial institutions with over US\$137 trillion in assets collaborated with CDP, As a result, more than 25,000 organizations disclosed environmental information through CDP's questionnaire.
+This included over 23,000 companies and more than 1,100 municipalities, together representing two-thirds of the world's market capitalization.

 Going forward, Heiwa Real Estate will maintain efforts to provide transparent disclosure, including non-financial information, to improve our reputation by further enhancing Group sustainability management practices.